 There have been few reports on long-term renal function in patients with orthotopic ileal neobladder.
-Jin et al. 19 compared ileal conduit to ileal neobladders at 10 year follow-up and identified that 21% of patients with ileal neobladders had deterioration of renal function with minimal change in eGFR (difference in median eGFR: -2 mL/min/1.73m2).
-This finding is similar to the 10 year and 15 year eGFR change reported in this study (+1.14 mL/min/1.73 m2 and -1.53 mL/min/1.73 m2, at 10 years and 15 years respectively), which may be due to selection bias for healthier patients with longer survival following SNB.
+Jin et al compared ileal conduit to ileal neobladders at 10-year followup and identified that 21% of patients with ileal neobladders had deterioration of renal function with minimal change in eGFR (difference in median eGFR: -2 mL/min/1.73m).
+This finding is similar to the 10-year and 15-year eGFR change reported in this study (+1.14 mL/min/1.73 m and -1.53 mL/ min/1.73 m, at 10 years and 15 years, respectively), which may be due to selection bias for healthier patients with longer survival following SNB.

-Moreover, Jin et al. identified that obstruction was the leading, and independent, risk factor for renal deterioration.
-19 This finding is supported by our data that indicates that hydronephrosis at 6-12 months follow-up was associated with renal function deterioration across 5 to 15 year follow-up periods.
-Eisenberg et al.20 similarly noted that postoperative hydronephrosis was predictive of renal function decrease, even after controlling for uretero-ileal anastomotic stenosis.
-Reflux nephropathy, therefore, may be a potential cause for renal deterioration; and early intervention (e.g. timed voiding, CIC, indwelling catheter) should be recommended for patients with SNB with overdistension and non-obstructive hydronephrosis in order to preserve renal function.
-Despite pre-emptive intervention with CIC, only a minority of patients will have preserved renal function (CKD stage I) at 10 years (12.5%; Figure 2).
+Moreover, Jin et al identified that obstruction was the leading and independent risk factor for renal deterioration.
+This finding is supported by our data that indicates that hydronephrosis at 6-12 months followup was associated with renal function deterioration across 5-15-year followup periods.
+Eisenberg et al similarly noted that postoperative hydronephrosis was predictive of renal function decrease, even after controlling for uretero-ileal anastomotic stenosis.
+Reflux nephropathy, therefore, may be a potential cause for renal deterioration; early intervention (e.g., timed voiding, CIC, indwelling catheter) should be recommended for patients with SNB with overdistension and non-obstructive hydronephrosis in order to preserve renal function.
+Despite preemptive intervention with CIC, only a minority of patients will have preserved renal function (CKD stage I) at 10 years (12.5%) (Fig. 2).